Home » Recipe Index » Dessert » Cake » Banana Cake with Cream Cheese Frosting

 Frequently Asked Questions

-How ripe do my bananas need to be?
+How ripe do my bananas need to be to make this banana cake?

 The peels should be deeply browned and the insides should be starting to soften for the best banana flavor.
 If there is any mold, the insides are black, or the bananas are leaking, then they are too ripe and should be tossed.